gazebosim/docs/harmonic/install_osx_src.md

 ## Python3 from homebrew

-Tools and dependencies for Garden can be installed using the [homebrew package manager](https://brew.sh/).
+Tools and dependencies for Harmonic can be installed using the [homebrew package manager](https://brew.sh/).
 The homebrew tool can be installed by entering the following in a terminal:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

-Garden is compatible with Python3; it can be installed by running the following in a terminal:
+Harmonic is compatible with Python3; it can be installed by running the following in a terminal:

 ```bash
 brew install python3